United States : Safety by City

 This city is considered great by many because it’s not a big city and it’s not a small town either.

-Sometimes it feels like one or the other, but it’s really middle of the line.
+Sometimes it feels like one or the other, but it’s middle of the line.

-The residents are pretty straight forward and loyal to each other so follow street etiquette which is basically be respectful, be considerate, and watch your manners.
+The residents are pretty straight forward and loyal to each other so follow respectful street etiquette, be considerate, and watch your manners.

 Warnings & Dangers in Sacramento